eclipsesource/jsonforms-react-seed/README.md

 It is based on create-react-app and only contains minor modifications.

- * Execute `npm install` to install the prerequisites.
+ * Execute `npm ci` to install the prerequisites.
+If you want to have the latest released versions use `npm install`.
  * Execute `npm start` to start the application.

 ## File Structure